Boyd Epley Award for NSCA Lifetime Contributions

 Awardee Selection

 The Boyd Epley Award recognizes a liftetime of contributions to both the NSCA and the field of strength and conditioning.
 Prospective Awardees must first meet the minimum requirements.
-Nominees are then selected based on a point system covering multiple categories including:
+Consideration is given in the following areas:

 The Board of Directors carefully deliberates to select the recipient of the Boyd Epley Award, as it is the most prestigious award a member of the NSCA can receive.